tom-byrn/Block-2-Project/README.md

 For any queries or suggestions, please reach out. 📧

 ### Made by
-Tom Byrne
-Emer O'Connor
-Mark Drohan
-Somi Vinnikota
+Tom Byrne, Emer O'Connor, Mark Drohan, Somi Vinnikota